pszponder/fem-tip-calculator-app-main/README.md

 - [Kevin Powell - CSS Positioning: Position absolute and relative explained](https://www.youtube.com/watch?v=P6UgYq3J3Qs) - In order to understand how to position the before and after pseudo-elements, I watched Kevin's video on absolute vs relative position and in conjuction with his videos on pseudo-elements, learned how to properly position the pseudo elements.

+- [Florin Pop - Light/Dark Theme with CSS and JavaScript](https://www.youtube.com/watch?v=xodD0nw2veQ) - This video helped me understand how to implement a sliding toggle button which I used for a light and dark theme in my app.
+Florin posts some great videos on YouTube, definately check him out!

 ## Author

 - GitHub - [@pszponder](https://github.com/pszponder)